LONA MANNING

 It’s clear that good manners are very important to Jane Austen.
 She makes this explicit in Sense & Sensibility through the contrasting behaviour of the Dashwood sisters.
 Marianne's romantic notions about authenticity lead to careless, even rude, behavior.
 A modern novel might feature a heroine who "finds" herself.
 Marianne is a heroine who must learn to find happiness through thinking of others besides herself.

 Big sister Elinor wants Marianne “to treat our acquaintance in general with greater attention.”
-Evidently she’s brought this failing up often enough so that Edward Ferrars is aware of it, after having lived with the family a few weeks.
+Evidently she’s brought this failing up often enough so that Edward Ferrars is aware of it, after having lived with the family for a few weeks back at Norland.
 During his later visit to Barton Cottage, he teases, "'You have not been able to bring your sister over to your plan of general civility.
 Do you gain no ground?'

 'Quite the contrary,' replied Elinor, looking expressively at Marianne."